-In this guide I’m going to explain what meditation is, why you should practice it, then I’ll give you a step-by-step walkthrough for your first meditations.
+In this guide, I’m going to explain what meditation is, and why you should practice it, and then I’ll give you a step-by-step walkthrough for your first meditation.

 By the end of this article, you’ll have everything you need to begin your meditation journey.

 Prefer video content?
-Enroll in my free course:
+Enrol in my 12-week course:

 What Is Meditation?